DerekZhang0000/ParkingSpotter/README.md

 # Parking Spotter
 PyTorch/Detecto program that identifies occupied and vacant parking spots.
-This model can probably still be improved significantly, as you can see from the bad examples.
+This model can still be improved significantly, as you can see from the bad examples.

 ## Good Examples
 ![](./exampleImages/good1.png)